JEE Main 2026 Jan 23 Shift 1, 2 Question Paper (OUT) with Solution PDF - Download Shift wise Analysis

 JEE Main 2026 Jan 23 Shift 1 Question papers with solutions

-The links for the unofficial JEE Main 2026 question papers for the Jan 23 shift 1 exam release by Careers360 is now available below:
+The links for the Official JEE Main 2026 question papers for the Jan 23 shift 1 and 2 exam are now available below:

 Chemistry